Benchmarking Time Series Foundation Models for Short-Term Household Electricity Load Forecasting: Method and Data

 \subsection{Exploratory Data Analysis (EDA)}

 Figure \ref{fig:eda_5_1_timeserie_1.png} shows the median hourly daily consumption for all Lower Saxony households, revealing a strong seasonal pattern with a peak energy consumption in January.
-The Lothian, Southern Germany, and East Midlands datasets show similar patterns.
+The IDEAL, Southern Germany, and REFIT datasets show similar patterns.
 All time series are non-stationary.
-Southern Germany has from July 2017 on the same constant values every day, so we dropped this part of the data.
+Southern Germany has from Juli 2017 on the same constant values every day, so we dropped this part of the data.

 Figure \ref{fig:eda_6_boxplot.png} illustrates the distribution of energy consumption for the four datasets.
 The box plots suggest a distribution with positive skewness.
-Lower Saxony and Lothian depict a distribution with a positive kurtosis, while Southern Germany and East Midlands have flatter distributions with long positive tails and more outliers.
+Lower Saxony and IDEAL depict a distribution with a positive kurtosis, while Southern Germany and REFIT have flatter distributions with long positive tails and more outliers.

-Figure \ref{fig:eda_3_autocorrelation} shows the autocorrelation for a single house's median electricity load per hour in Southern Germany during March 2016.
-A cyclical pattern is visible, which is confirmed by the autocorrelation plot in Figure \ref{fig:eda_3_autocorrelation} showing in the time series a sinuous form also described in \cite{Mouakher2022} for 24-hour lags, where the energy consumption for an hour is strongly correlated with the same hour of the following day.
+Figure \ref{fig:eda_3_autocorrelation.png} shows the autocorrelation for a single house's median electricity load per hour in Southern Germany during March 2016.
+A cyclical pattern is visible in the time series in a sinuous form, also described in \cite{Mouakher2022} for 24-hour lags, where the energy consumption for an hour is strongly correlated with the same hour of the following day.
 Daily patterns and weekly patterns are common for many houses in all datasets.

 Figure \ref{fig:eda_2_timeserie.png} depicts the median consumption per hour over all days for each dataset.
 The time series show an increase in electricity usage during the morning hours, a slight increase in Lower Saxony and a decrease in the rest in the afternoon, a strong rise in the evening hours for all datasets, and a sharp fall during the night hours.